Out of This World

 Another World appears in the book 1001 Video Games You Must Play Before You Die by General Editor Tony Mott.

 The 3DO version of Out of This World is quite different from the other versions in terms of graphics and sound.
 The polygon backgrounds have been replaced by hand-drawn versions, the quality of which varies from stunning to amateurish.
 Music is played quite consistently throughout the game.
 It somewhat resembles a film score, and is similar to the music in the Sega CD sequel Heart of the Alien.
 The sound effects seem to be the same, however.
 Oddly enough, after the game is completed and the credits roll, the intro sequence from Heart of the Alien is played, with the same hand-drawn art style as the rest of the game.
 The gameplay has not changed at all.
+There is also a hidden mini-game by entering the password BRGR.

 Due to its visuals, the game featured in a UK TV advert for the Amiga.
 The advert also featured a UK hit song called Sunshine on a Rainy Day by Zoe.